Detecller/IT3385_MLOps_Assignment/README.md

 ### Creating Streamlit Pages

-Create streamlit file `pages`, adding a number and underscore before each file name.
+Create streamlit file in `pages`, adding a number and underscore before each file name.
 This determines the order of the pages when rendered in the UI.